 - Light pressure massage also helps promote muscle activation, increase bone growth and mineralization in children with hypotonia.

-- Bilateral Play (promoting utilizing both sides of body and movements which cross midline)
+- Facilitate bilateral play (promoting utilizing both sides of body and movements which cross midline)

 - Music is a great motivator, these egg shakers are a big hit at our house!